The free whisky newsletters listed below each have the first page shown.

 More on that on page 2.

 So, would I buy it?
 No, it is a nice whisky, but way out of my price range.

 You can buy Glenfarclas 1963 family cask for around $7,150.00 a bottle.

 Finish - Fruit & espresso

-A good amount of fruit on the nose and palate, not as in your face with fruit as say a Balvenie, or a Macallan, but a nice amount all the same.
+This is the first release (2018) of a 21-year-old from Arran as part of its core range of whiskies and a fine first attempt it is.
+A good amount of fruit on the nose and palate, not as in your face with fruit as say a Balvenie or a Macallan, but a nice amount all the same.

+The age gives it a nice oily mouthfeel that coats the inside of your mouth, and there is not a lot of heat to it.
 For those of you not familiar with the Isle of Arran, it sits between the Scottish mainland and the Kintyre peninsula.
-The Isle of Arran distillery also produce a whisky called Ledaig (it’s smoky whiskies), that you may have come across.
+The Isle of Arran distillery also produces a whisky called Ledaig (it’s smoky whiskies), that you may have come across.

 So, would I buy it?
-Yes I would, it’s not cheap, but it is nice.
+Yes, I would, it’s not cheap, but it is nice.